shubhamvermaa/Get-Friends-Status/README.md

 Step 10) Click on the "Get friend's status" extension, you can pin the extension for the ease of access.<br />
 ![image](https://github.com/shubhamvermaa/Get-Friends-Status/assets/97392398/dc07c253-727a-420c-9f31-6541b92b3e7f)<br />
 Step 11) Fill the HandleName whose submission status you want to monitor and press submit.<br />
+Step 12) Refresh the page, the Status should be visible now.<br />
 Now, when you solve a problem, you will be treated with the information i.e the other user have solve that problem or not.<br />